Upcoming Society Events

 Trail map – Aug.
 7

-SHFS Members are invited to a special day of heritage activities on Saturday, August 1, in Eastend.
+Eastend Heritage & Trail Walk activities on Saturday, August 1.
 There will be guided tours of archaeology and geology/paleontology sites and points of interest in and around Eastend.
 Tours and presentations are free.
 REGISTRATION for these events will take place at the United Church (102 Poplar St.) on August 1 starting at 9:00 a.m.
 The church basement will serve as the orientation/information centre.

 Morning and Afternoon Program Options: